Dataform Field Naming Standards

 Prefix fk and suffix ID

-Any fields that store an ID to another entity should have the prefix fk and the suffix ID.
+Any fields that store an ID to another entity should have the prefix fk and the suffix of "ID" in all capital letters.

 Example: fkEmployeeID